quelchx/hfx-css/README.md

 @import './node_modules/hfx-css/dist/css/hfx.css';
 ```

-Visit quelchx.github.io/hfx-css/ for examples on how to use this package within your current project.
+Visit <a href='https://quelchx.github.com.io/'>quelchx.github.io/hfx-css/</a> for examples on how to use this package within your current project.

 ### 🗺️ Current Road Map: